Julynx/dlpgui/README.md

 ```

 ## Usage
-You can download video or audio by clicking one of the two new shortcuts labeled "MP4 Downloader" and "MP3 Downloader".
+You can download video or audio by clicking one of the two new shortcuts labeled **MP4 Downloader** and **MP3 Downloader**.
 You will find them in your Applications menu.

 <br>
 <p align="center">